MahamudM90/ThemeClock/README.md

 ## ThemeClock
-This is a Basic Level Site of Theme.
+This is a Basic Level Site of Theme cloc.